-There will be at least 15 minutes (30 minutes after an 3 hour outage) given to all participants after Order/Quote Management Service of a partition becoming available after a failure of a central component.
+There will be at least 15 minutes (30 minutes after a 3 hour outage) given to all participants after Order/Quote Management Service of a partition becoming available after a failure of a central component.

-This means there will be ample time given before actual trading commences to maintain orders and review trades and orders disseminated via the orderbook restatement.
-Orders reported in the restatement are part of the active order book and may be executed once trading is resumed.
+This means there will be ample time given before actual trading commences to maintain orders disseminated via the orderbook restatement and review trades via trade broadcast recovery.
+Orders reported in the restatement are part of the active order book and will become active once trading is resumed.
 The orders and trades can be (re)inquired via retransmission requests any time after the Order/Quote Management Service and the Trades Service becomes available.
 We recommend synchronizing the state of all orders with the restatement messages.